andressspinetti/algorand-auto-claim-rewards/README.md

 # Algorand automate claim rewards
-A docker-compose that will help you automate claiming your Algorand stake rewards.
+A docker-compose project that will help you automate claiming your Algorand stake rewards.
 For this repo, I used the basic examples provided by the Algorand developer team.

 By default, a cron job will run every 6 hours when you start the docker container transferring a minimum amount of Algo to the address you want to claim your stake rewards.
 ## Requirements